What Your Dental Professional Can Do

 - Talk to you.
-Not all dentists are great conversationalists.
+Not all dental professionals are great conversationalists.
 Their work requires a lot of focus, so we can't blame them!
 But if yours enjoys chatting, ask them to talk to you while you have the tray in your mouth.
-As long as you aren't asked questions you can't answer, the distraction of a good story can help reduce the chance of gagging.
+The distraction of a good story might help reduce the chance of gagging.

 - Sit you up.
-If you are seated in an upright position, and tilt your head forward, the impression material will ooze forward, rather than toward your throat.
+If you're seated in an upright position and tilt your head forward, the impression material will ooze forward rather than toward your throat.
 This should reduce the chance of triggering your gag reflex while the impression is being made, so ask your dental professional to make sure your seat is set up straight.